alex-1906/alex-1906.github.io/README.md

 # Personal website
-This repository contains the code for my personal website.
-It is used to showcase some of my projects.
-It is currently under development.
+This repository contains the code for my personal website, used to show some of my recent projects.
+It is still under development.